Robert Worcester: Career

-He is deputy chairman and trustee of the Magna Carta Trust and currently chairs the Magna Carta 2015 800th Anniversary Commemoration Committee, and is a governor of the Ditchley Foundation.
-He is also a former member of the Fulbright Commission and a former governor of the English-Speaking Union and co-chaired with Lord Watson the Jamestown 400th Commemoration British Committee (2005–07).
+He was deputy chairman and trustee of the Magna Carta Trust and chaired the Magna Carta 2015 800th Anniversary Commemoration Committee, and was a governor of the Ditchley Foundation.
+He was also a member of the Fulbright Commission and a governor of the English-Speaking Union and co-chaired with Lord Watson the Jamestown 400th Commemoration British Committee (2005–07).

-He is immediate past president and former chair of the advisory council of the Institute for Business Ethics and has been on the Corporate Responsibility Advisory Board of Camelot.
+He was immediate past president and former chair of the advisory council of the Institute for Business Ethics and was on the Corporate Responsibility Advisory Board of Camelot.
 He was a member of the advisory council of the National Consumer Council and Forum for the Future.

-He is a vice-president of the Royal Society of Wildlife Trusts, of the United Nations Association and of the European Atlantic Group and was president of ENCAMS (Keep Britain Tidy).
-He is currently a vice-president and was a trustee of Wildfowl & Wetlands Trust and was a World Wide Fund for Nature (WWF) trustee.
-He is a vice-president of Protect Kent, the Kent Branch of the Campaign to Protect Rural England.
+He was a vice-president of the Royal Society of Wildlife Trusts, of the United Nations Association and of the European Atlantic Group and was president of ENCAMS (Keep Britain Tidy).
+He was a vice-president and was a trustee of Wildfowl & Wetlands Trust and was a World Wide Fund for Nature (WWF) trustee.
+He was a vice-president of Protect Kent, the Kent Branch of the Campaign to Protect Rural England.
 From 1993 to 2010, he was chairman of the Pilgrims Society.

-Worcester is a Deputy Lieutenant of the County of Kent and a Kent County Council appointed Kent Ambassador.
+Worcester was a Deputy Lieutenant of the County of Kent and a Kent County Council appointed Kent Ambassador.
 He was a non-executive director of Kent Messenger Group and chairman of Maidstone Radio, CTR 105.4 fm, and was a non-executive director of the Medway Maritime Hospital NHS Trust until 2004.
 Following the sale of MORI to the French research company Ipsos in October 2005, he became chairman of the Ipsos Public Affairs Research Advisory Board and an International Director of the Ipsos Group.
 Subsequently, in 2007 he became senior advisor to Ipsos MORI.

-Personal life
+Personal life and death

-Worcester is described as a "staunch monarchist".
-He holds joint American and British citizenship.
+Worcester held joint American and British citizenship.

 He and his wife, Margaret, lived at the 13th-century Allington Castle, on the River Medway in Kent.
-Lady Margaret died peacefully on 20 December 2020, aged 87.
+Lady Worcester died peacefully on 20 December 2020, aged 87.

+Worcester died on 5 September 2025, at the age of 91.

 Awards and honours

-He was appointed Knight Commander of the Most Excellent Order of the British Empire (KBE) in 2005 in recognition of the "outstanding services rendered to political, social and economic research and for contribution to government policy and programmes".
+Worcester was appointed Knight Commander of the Most Excellent Order of the British Empire (KBE) in 2005 in recognition of the "outstanding services rendered to political, social and economic research and for contribution to government policy and programmes".

-He is an Honorary Fellow of the London School of Economics and Political Science and of King's College London, holds six honorary doctorates, and the Distinguished Graduate award of the University of Kansas.
+He was an Honorary Fellow of the London School of Economics and Political Science and of King's College London, held six honorary doctorates, and the Distinguished Graduate award of the University of Kansas.